xDaryamo/puccini/README.md

 The decision to use an interpreted programming language is intentional and important.
-Unlike some Kubernetes tools ([Helm](https://helm.sh/)), we do not treat YAML files as plain text to be manipulated by an anemic text templating language, where just working around YAML's strict indentation is a nightmare.
+Unlike some Kubernetes tools ([Helm](https://helm.sh/)), we do not treat YAML files as plain text to be manipulated by an anemic text templating language, where working around YAML's strict indentation is a nightmare.

 JavaScript lets you manipulate data structures directly using a full-blown, conventional language.